Danville Leadbetter: Knoxville

-As the Chief Engineer of the Army of Tennessee, Leadbetter was responsible for the layout of the Confederate defensive lines prior the siege and Battle of Chattanooga.
+As the Chief Engineer of the Army of Tennessee, Leadbetter was responsible for the layout of the Confederate defensive lines prior to the siege and Battle of Chattanooga.
 During Lt.
 Gen. James Longstreet's Knoxville Campaign that winter against Union-held Knoxville, Tennessee, Leadbetter was sent by army commander Gen. Braxton Bragg to aid the Confederate planning against the Federal positions.
 Leadbetter arrived on November 25 and consulted with Longstreet, using his prior knowledge of the fortifications in Knoxville he had designed the year before.

 For two days Longstreet, his subordinates, and Leadbetter reconnoitered the Union lines around Knoxville.
-After a second look at Fort Sanders, the dominating feature of the Federal defenses, Leadbetter recommended to hit them there.
+After a second look at Fort Sanders, the dominating feature of the Federal defenses, Leadbetter recommended hitting them there.
 The result of this counsel led to the selection of the attack route and the ultimately unsuccessful Battle of Fort Sanders on November 29.

 Leadbetter's last Confederate command was the District of the Gulf (Department of Alabama, Mississippi, & East Louisiana) from November 22 to December 12, 1864.
 There is no record of him receiving a parole from the U.S. Government when the Civil War ended.